-- $v_1(p)$ is good when sufficient number of trials are performed starting with p. - ullet $v_2(p)$ is a good guess for the true score of the position p when - ▶ it is approaching the end of a game; - \triangleright when too few trials are perforped starting with m such as when the node for p is first expanded.
+- $v_1(P)$ is good when sufficient number of trials are performed starting with P. - $v_2(P)$ is a good guess for the true score of the position P when - ▶ it is approaching the end of a game; - \triangleright when too few trials are performed starting with P such as when the node for P is first expanded.